adeebiscoding/tenserflow/README.md

 ## NLP

-* 6 models using Naive Bayes, Deep Learning, and pre trained models to analyze emotion in sentences from a kaggle dataset.
+* 6 models using Naive Bayes, Deep Learning, and pre trained models ( `Bert` and `Universal Sentence Encoder` to analyze emotion in sentences from a kaggle dataset.
 * Plotted accuracy-loss curves to find out overfitting and added Dropout layer for overfit prevention
 * Evaluate the best model using a confusion matrix to find out where majority of the errors are.
+* Used mixed-precision training for accelerating analysis